karesztrk/baseline-status/README.md

 - It's using a tiny and simple base class
 - Compressed icons
 - Web component name is customizable
+- You can bring your own icons (eg. boneless)

 ## Example